- Find a Trail

 The Carrollton GreenBelt is the largest greenspace and greenway conservation project ever undertaken in the city of Carrollton's almost 200-year...

 This extensive network of multi-use trails snakes throughout most of Peachtree City.
 Though the trails are open for non-motorized uses only, golf...

 Castlewood Road Path offers a short, paved route through a residential area of Tyrone, about 25 miles southwest of Atlanta.
 The trail is part of a...

 Nature-lovers, birdwatchers and history buffs will enjoy the many hidden gems this trail has to offer, including a waterfall (hidden off of side...

 The Phoenix Trail runs from College Park’s former industrial area, now primarily containing airport hotels, to W. Point Avenue.
 The nearly 2-mile...

-In northeast Alabama, the nearly 33-mile Chief Ladiga Trail is a regional playground that passes through welcoming towns and pastoral landscapes....
+In northeast Alabama, the 33-mile Chief Ladiga Trail is a regional playground that passes through welcoming towns and pastoral landscapes.
+Following a...

 The Reeves Creek Trail runs through a residential area of Stockbridge, the largest city in Henry County that sits just 20 miles south of Atlanta.
 It...

 The Lionel Hampton Trail, on Atlanta’s west side, runs through mature forest and parkland.
 It's named after a jazz musician who gave the PATH...

 South of downtown Atlanta in the Lakewood Heights neighborhood, the scenic Southtowne Trail provides over two miles of paved trail, passing through...